 New Balance Fresh Foam Hierro v6 Midsole

 The New Balance Fresh Foam Hierro v6 has an 8-millimeter drop that retains the Hierro v5 midsole and outsole in their entirety.
 Fresh Foam cushioning is meticulously engineered to deliver an ultra-cushioned ride with lateral stability.
-I was recently descending several thousand feet in another pair of trail shoes, frustrated and significantly slowed down by a lack of lateral stability.
+I was recently descending several thousand feet in another pair of trail running shoes, frustrated and significantly slowed down by a lack of lateral stability.
 Overpronation is something I’ve battled since childhood, resulting both in impressive bunions and a rock-solid respect for shoes that don’t cause me to topple off.
 While considered a neutral, rather than stability-focused shoe, I have not experienced any stability issues running in the Hierro v6.
 The majority of my trail shoes in recent years have housed a rock plate.
 I was surprised after running more than 150 miles (with plenty of rocks) in the Hierro v6 to realize that they in fact did not have one!
 The bed of Fresh Foam cushioning with a heel stack height of 28 millimeters is slightly firmer than some of New Balance’s Fresh Foam road shoe models, and in my experience has provided adequate protection from rocks and roots, despite the absence of a rock plate.